Rami24t/React-E-Mall/README.md

 ## About

-### IRT Restaurant / E-Restaurant is an online restaurant web app,
+### IRT Restaurant / E-Restaurant is an Online Restaurant Web Application

 #### Selection / Add to Cart Page:
 - On the first page you will be presented with a group of food categories and a search bar